Rawlins Park: Location

 Rawlins Park is rectangular, measures 1.44 acres (0.58 ha), and is located in the Foggy Bottom neighborhood of Washington, D.C.
 The park is bounded by E Street NW on the north and south sides, 18th Street NW on the east side, and 19th Street NW on the west side.
 New York Avenue NW terminates once it reaches 18th and E Streets NW.
 Another park, Walt Whitman Park, is located across the street from the 19th Street side.

 The park, which measures 150-feet (46 m) wide and 450-feet (137 m) long, is on Reservation 13 and sited two blocks west of the White House grounds and two blocks north of the National Mall's Constitution Gardens.
 The park is below street level.
 There is a stairway on the west and northern sides to access the park, and two stairways on the east and southern sides to do the same.
+It is owned and managed by the National Park Service (NPS).